arty-arty/thefairrandomizer/README.md

 ## Examples of usability

 Here are the examples of what can be built using our API.
-The end-users say something between the lines:
+The end-users might say something along the lines:

-> "I did a golden .
-Wow, that was, fair, I see the proof.
-I belive the smart signature proof.
-I can spread the for others to believe." - John The Web3 Believer Edwards
+> "I finally decided and did my golden Tesla giveaway.
+The hype was huge.
+I posted my public key and a future block number in advance on Twitter.
+The raffle was held between the first 256 commenters.
+In a day, I announced [the winning transaction](https://testnet.algoexplorer.io/tx/4DMYNCS5QYRPQHCXUDO45HC2PVING7N7NSWRCFZTZDYIWKXJWXMQ).
+The 101 commenter won.
+He is happy.
+Everyone can see the proof.
+No heated arguments like last time." - John Webthree

 1. Play-to-Earn Gaming